Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there) 1a.
 Built on a running version of itself. archiso was used : project github: https://github.com/archlinux/archiso

-2. A Cinnamon/Gnome Desktop Environment to be modern, yet familiar in all the right ways.
-(Always the latest version/s due to Arch being a rolling release.)
+2. A Gnome Desktop Environment to be modern, yet familiar in all the right ways.
+(Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location (might need to be set manually).

-2b.
-Blended Cinnamon DE w/Gnome built in as well, uses GDM and Mutter to be different than Mint in some other ways lol.

 3/4.
-Linux Mint Themes, Sounds, Icons, and Backgrounds installed via yay during os install.
+Linux Mint Themes, Icons, and Backgrounds installed via yay during os install.

 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)